 4 Rinse the eggplant and pat dry.
 Spread 1/2 cup of the vegetable mixture in the casserole and top with half of the eggplant.
 Cover with half of the lentils and half of the remaining vegetable mixture.
 Top with the remaining eggplant, lentils and vegetables.
 Pour the remaining olive oil around the side and over the vegetables, then drizzle with the pomegranate molasses.

-5 Bring the stew to a boil.
+5 Heat the stew until the liquid in the stew is simmering.
 Cover and cook over low heat until the eggplant is very tender, about 1 1/2 hours.
 Serve hot, warm or at room temperature.